 - Increase the number of students completing a college and workplace readiness curriculum in high school.

-- Reduce the number of students requiring remediation in college.
+- Reduce the number of students requiring developmental coursework in college.

 - Increase the number of industry certifications awarded to high school students.